Continue Painting with Vision Loss

 Monet painted The Water-Lily Pond in 1899, when he was 59:

 In contrast, Monet painted the same scene in The Japanese Bridge between 1923-24, when the effects of his cataracts were most pronounced.
-His style had changed, of course, but his artistry was intact, as one can see in the painting below:
+His style had changed, but his artistry was intact, as illustrated in the following painting:

 Edgar Degas (1834-1917)